samanar/clai/README.md

 ## How It Works

 1. **Input**: You provide a natural language description of what you want to do
+2. **RAG Context Retrieval**:
+   - Your query is converted to a vector embedding (if embeddings enabled)
+   - Vector database searches for semantically similar man pages
+   - Falls back to FTS5 keyword search if embeddings unavailable
+   - Extracts relevant sections (DESCRIPTION, SYNOPSIS, OPTIONS) from top 3 matches
-2. **Processing**: CLAI sends your request to the local LLM model running via llamafile
+3. **LLM Processing**: Query + relevant man page context sent to local LLM via llamafile
-3. **Output**: The model generates shell command(s) with explanations
+4. **Output**: The model generates contextually accurate shell commands with explanations
-4. **Offline**: Everything happens on your machine - no data is sent to external servers
+5. **Offline**: Everything happens on your machine - no data is sent to external servers

 ## File Locations